hashicorp/consul/website/source/docs/acl/acl-auth-methods.html.md

    [logout API endpoint](/api/acl/acl.html#logout-from-auth-method) to destroy their token when it is no longer required.

-For more details about specific auth methods and how to configure them, consult the type-specific docs linked in the sidebar.
+For more details about specific auth methods and how to configure them, click on the name of the auth method type in the sidebar.